shanejansen/touchstone/README.md

 Your services and their monitored dependencies are defined here.
 Default values should be enough in most cases.
  * `services:` - Each service included in your Touchstone tests is defined here.
    * `name:` - Default: unnamed-service.
 The name of the service.
+   * `type:` - Default: networked.
+The type of service under test.
+Allowed values: networked, executable
    * `tests:` - Default: ./tests.
 The path to Touchstone tests for this service.
    * `port:` - Default: 8080.
 The port used for this service.
    * `dockerfile:` - Default: N/A. Used to containerize the service during `touchstone run`.
 If you are only running Touchstone locally, this can be omitted.
    * `docker_options` - Default: N/A. Additional [Docker options](https://docs.docker.com/engine/reference/commandline/run/#options) to apply to your container.
-   * `availability_endpoint:` - Default: N/A. Used to determine when the service is healthy so tests can be executed.
+   * `availability_endpoint:` - Default: N/A. By default, Touchstone runs a Docker health check to determine the services' health.
+Supply this value to use URL based health checking.
 A HTTP status `2xx` must be returned from the endpoint to be considered healthy.
    * `num_retries:` - Default: 20.
 The number of times Touchstone will try to successfully call the `availability_endpoint`.
    * `seconds_between_retries:` - Default: 5.
 The number of seconds between each retry.
  * `mocks:` - Each mock dependency your service(s) are being tested against.